python/cpython/Doc/library/ctypes.rst

 copy, and the function :func:`ctypes.set_errno` changes the ctypes private copy to a new value and returns the former value.

-The *use_last_error* parameter, when set to True, enables the same mechanism for the Windows error code which is managed by the :func:`GetLastError` and :func:`SetLastError` Windows API functions; :func:`ctypes.get_last_error` and :func:`ctypes.set_last_error` are used to request and change the ctypes private
+The *use_last_error* parameter, when set to true, enables the same mechanism for the Windows error code which is managed by the :func:`GetLastError` and :func:`SetLastError` Windows API functions; :func:`ctypes.get_last_error` and :func:`ctypes.set_last_error` are used to request and change the ctypes private